awsdocs/aws-cloud9-user-guide/doc_source/credentials.md

 ## Create and Store Permanent Access Credentials in an Environment<a name="credentials-permanent-create"></a>

 **Note**
 If you are using an AWS Cloud9 EC2 development environment, we recommend you use AWS managed temporary credentials instead of AWS permanent access credentials\.
-To work with AWS managed temporary credentials, see [AWS Managed Temporary Credentials](auth-and-access-control.md#auth-and-access-control-temporary-managed-credentials)\.
+To work with AWS managed temporary credentials, see [AWS managed temporary credentials](how-cloud9-with-iam.md#sec-auth-and-access-control-temporary-managed-credentials)\.

 In this section, you use AWS Identity and Access Management \(IAM\) to generate a set of permanent credentials that the AWS CLI, the aws\-shell, or your code can use when calling AWS services\.
 This set includes an AWS access key ID and an AWS secret access key, which are unique to your user in your AWS account\.
 If you already have an AWS access key ID and an AWS secret access key, note those credentials, and then skip ahead to [Store Permanent Access Credentials in an Environment](#credentials-permanent-create-store)\.